paradigma-cl/unbreakableID/README.md

 #### c) Essentially, these technologies will try bring to market the capacities of the design of Distributed Databases.

-A proposal of extending Stacks component was proposed by us in this study [31] .
+A proposal of extending Stacks component was proposed by @Paradigma-cl in this study [31] .

 ##### 2.2.5.2 Example of a Name Registration in the Stacks Architecture

 The domain name phillip.stx was registered in the base layer of the Stacks blockchain and the BNS at the transaction last_txid":"0x102d73f2ce7906649715764a78d9b75dc3f188ff60128f61dc9d713790906f29".
-The ownership of the domain name is represented with the "address":"SP17Z5ZD89DVJHDB2SBZAST41PTS3BS50YY3XBVJY", and it was executed using the BNS smartcontract function "name-register" [30].
+The ownership of the domain name is represented with the "address":"SP17Z5ZD89DVJHDB2SBZAST41PTS3BS50YY3XBVJY", and it was executed using the BNS smartcontract function "name-register" [25].
 A hash of the routing information is included in the base layer.

 ```
 {"address":"SP17Z5ZD89DVJHDB2SBZAST41PTS3BS50YY3XBVJY","blockchain":"stacks","last_txid":"0x102d73f2ce7906649715764a78d9b75dc3f188ff60128f61dc9d713790906f29","status":"name-register","zonefile_hash":"c74108af50c099a211e35eb22456812a1a61230e","expire_block":36708}